Can You Refinance An FHA Loan And When Should You Consider It?

 The Bottom Line: You Have Several Options For Refinancing Your FHA Loan

-FHA loans have many benefits, including a low down payment and more flexible credit requirements.
-Still, there may come a time when it makes sense to refinance your mortgage to remove MIP, lower your rate, change your term or take cash out.
+FHA loans have many benefits, including a low down payment and flexible credit requirements.
+Still, it might at some point make sense to refinance your mortgage to remove MIP, lower your interest rate, change your term or take cash out.